Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Methods

 \subsection{Cross-matching}

-In order to place the radio galaxies of interest on the hardness-intensity diagram, we require $L_X$ and $L_{UV}$ of these galaxies.
-Thus, we cross-match the radio galaxy catalogs with both \xmm\ and \swift\ source catalogs to find radio sources with UV and X-ray observations and flux measurements (see Fig. \ref{fig:flowchart} for a flowchart of this process).
+In order to place the radio galaxies of interest on the HID, we required the $L_X$ and $L_{UV}$ of these galaxies.
+Thus, we cross-matched the radio galaxy catalogs with both \xmm\ and \swift\ source catalogs to find radio sources with UV and X-ray observations and flux measurements (see Fig. \ref{fig:flowchart} for a flowchart of this process).

-For a majority of the catalogs (Best+12, Chandola+20, Ching+17, FRXCAT, Gendre+10, GRG\_catalog, Kosmaczewski+20, Liao+20\_I, Mingo+19, both Miraghaei+17, ROGUEI, and Sobolewksa+19a), we first cross-match the radio coordinates of the sources with the X-ray coordinates in the \xmmcat\ and find the closest match within 5\as, then do the same with the UV source coordinates.
-There may be multiple source observations associated with one UV source and in this case we choose the closest UV observation to the radio source.
+For a majority of the catalogs (Best+12, Chandola+20, Ching+17, FRXCAT, Gendre+10, GRG\_catalog, Kosmaczewski+20, Liao+20\_I, Mingo+19, both Miraghaei+17, ROGUE I, and Sobolewska+19a), we first cross-match the radio coordinates of the sources with the X-ray coordinates in the \xmmcat\ and find the closest match within 5\as, then do the same with the UV source coordinates.
+There may be multiple source observations associated with one UV source, and in this case we chose the closest UV observation to the radio source.